satan-aung/Rename-Files-Script/README.md

 # Smart Rename & Revert Utility

-A professional-grade Windows Batch utility for batch renaming files with advanced sorting, extension filtering, and a safety "Undo" feature.
+A Windows Batch utility for batch renaming files with advanced sorting, extension filtering, and a safety "Undo" feature.

 ## 🚀 Features
 - **Right-Click Integration**: Launch directly from any folder in Windows Explorer.